Majoring in Nursing

 Students begin nursing courses in the sophomore year with the emphasis on learning about healthy adults and understanding the science behind illness.
 In the junior year, students expand their knowledge of nursing science and begin applying nursing care to the adult individual in the acute care environment.
-Senior year is focused on the care of special populations, leadership, and cumulates in an 80 hour course with 72 hours in direct patient care under the guidance of an expert preceptor.
+Senior year is focused on the care of special populations, leadership, and care of the complex individual.

-Transfers - Cadets wishing to transfer to the Nursing program must fill-out the Department of Nursing Admissions Questionnaire and send it to the Nursing Department Head, Amelia Joseph at email@example.com.
+Transfers - Cadets wishing to transfer to the Nursing program should contact Dr. Kim Subasic, Nursing Department Head, at email@example.com.

 For more information, visit The South Carolina Corp of Cadets's website, or click: